smck83/expurgate/README.md

 ### Exceed SPF Limits
-Expurgate resolves hostnames to IP address every X seconds and creates an RBLSDND configuration file.
+Expurgate resolves hostnames to IP address and subnets every X seconds and creates an RBLSDND configuration file.
 With only 1 INCLUDE: in your SPF record you never need to worry about exceeding the 10 lookup limit or the 255 character limit per line.

 # How to run it?
 There are two seperate services running.